La Gaceta (Spain): History and profile

-Its headquarters was in Madrid and it had branches in Barcelona, Bilbao, Valencia, and Valladolid.
+Its headquarters are in Madrid and it had branches in Barcelona, Bilbao, Valencia, and Valladolid.
 Conservative and economically liberal, La Gaceta positioned itself as the leading representative of Spanish conservatism and traditionalism.
 It took strong stances against abortion and same-sex marriage and heavily criticized the Socialist government of 2004-2011.

-In December 2013 the paper ceased paper publication, It continues to publish online.
+In December 2013 the paper ceased print publication.
+It continues to publish online.